 After uploading your signature, clicking on the image in question will prompt Microsoft Word to show Picture Tools under the “Format” tab.
 Click on it to open said Picture Tools to edit your image.
 One of these tools is the Holy Grail we are searching for.

 These Tools are group according to Size, Arrange, Picture Styles and Adjust.
 Let’s go ahead and select the latter.
 Under “Adjust”, the set of tools include Background Removal which we have used before in another Image removal Tutorial.
 It might seem like the perfect tool to use, but you’ll be surprised that it isn’t.

 Click on “Corrections” and after “Picture Corrections Options”.
-We can easily edit our signature on the spot by clicking on a few presents, but for the sake of clarity, we will take the scenic route.
+We can easily edit our signature on the spot by clicking on a few presents, but for the sake of clarity, we will take the scenic route if you don’t mind.
 This way, we get more options to tweak our signature whichever way we want.

 - How to remove an image background using Microsoft Word